Do you want to learn about FOMO marketing and how you can use it to boost revenue?

 17. Boost FOMO Marketing with Email

-You can use email marketing effectively with any of the other FOMO marketing examples we’ve listed here.
+You can effectively use email marketing with any other FOMO marketing examples we’ve listed.
 For example, you can send emails to:

 - Let subscribers know about exclusive deals or rewards